Employment and Discrimination Tribunal (Jersey) Regulations 2014

 Jersey Appointments Commission” means the Commission established by Article 17 of the Employment of States of Jersey Employees (Jersey) Law 2005;

-member” means the Chairman, a Deputy Chairman or a Lay Member of the Tribunal;
+member” means the chair, a deputy chair or a lay member of the Tribunal;

 Minister” means the Minister for Social Security;